Basics:

 Butler says the site also provides drivers with First Aid kits, materials to keep their cars Covid-clean, and will pay for a deep cleaning once a week.

-However, you’ll need to buy your own ride share insurance and must be able to pass regular background checks for both your driving and your criminal record.
+However, you’ll need to buy your own ride share insurance.
+And you must be able to pass regular background checks for both your driving and your criminal record.

 Recommendations

 We like this site and all of the others that offer a similar service — Kango, KidCar and HopSkipDrive.
-The only shortcoming from our standpoint is that it has a limited geographic reach.
+We also like RideZum, which enlists people to drive school buses.
+The only shortcoming from our standpoint is that it has a limited geographic reach, operating only in Maryland, Washington, D.C. and Virginia.